sug0/git-signify/README.md

-100644 blob aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa	algorithm 100644 blob bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb	signature 100644 blob cccccccccccccccccccccccccccccccccccccccc	version
+100644 blob aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa	algorithm 100644 blob bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb	signature 100644 blob cccccccccccccccccccccccccccccccccccccccc	version ?????? ???? dddddddddddddddddddddddddddddddddddddddd	object
 ```

-Another git object `object` may be present in the tree, if a signature
+The entry `object` is a pointer to the respective git object being
-over a blob or another tree is being made.
-This `object` is a pointer
+signed over, which typically assumes the form of a commit object.
-to the respective git object being signed over.
-On the other hand,
+On the other hand, `signature` contains the base64 encoded `signify` or
-`signature` contains the base64 encoded `signify` or `minisign` signature
+`minisign` signature over the raw (20 byte) id of `object`.
+The remaining
-over the raw (20 byte) id of `object`.
-The remaining blobs, `version` and
+blobs, `version` and `algorithm`, represent the current version of the
-`algorithm`, represent the current version of the `git-signify` tree format
+`git-signify` tree format and the algorithm (`minisign` or `signify`)
-and the algorithm (`minisign` or `signify`) being used, respectively.
+being used, respectively.

 The tree is then committed along with a potential parent, which is the commit
 hash being signed over, if any.
 The resulting commit's hash is returned by